Vyral/robin-phillips/_posts/2022-05-15-should-you-buy-a-home-in-2022.md

 It’s all over the news that inflation is up to its highest point since 1981.
 What’s the best way to curb inflation?
 Raising interest rates.
 My clients will point to this all the time and say that since both interest rates and prices are going up, affordability is decreasing.
 They’ll conclude that when affordability rises, prices have to drop.
 However, that’s not true.

 There are only two factors that affect home prices: supply and demand.
 On the demand side, **interest rates will continue to go up,** and buyers know this.
-Potential buyers who were holding off until the end of the year are all piling into the market because they wanted to secure the lowest rate possible.
+Potential buyers who were holding off until the end of the year are all piling into the market because they want to secure the lowest rate possible.
 On top of that, we have incredibly low unemployment.
-I read an article the other day that said there is one job for every two people.
+I read an article the other day that said there are two jobs for every person.
 So we have lots of buyers who want to and can afford to buy now.

 {% include pullquote.html %}